How to Decorate a Mantel {3 Ways}

 - Try to find some items with good height to anchor each side.
 If everything is really low to the mantel, it might fall flat.
 I always try to have a tall plant, some big floral stems, or a taller vase on either side of the television – it helps the scale make more sense and grounds everything!

-- Things like vases, candles, pretty bowls, and books are really great to use here!
+- Smaller items like vases, candles, pretty bowls, frames, and books are really great to use here!

 - If you’d like to fill the space in the middle, low candles, a long dough bowl, or a small stack of books would all look great.

 This was a really fun little exercise in styling, and I definitely should do it more often.
-Stay tuned later this week to see my official styling project for this week…because this isn’t all I’m doing!
+Have fun figuring out the best mantel decor style for you!